<img height="1" width="1" style="display:none;" alt="" src="https://dc.ads.linkedin.com/collect/?pid=178113&amp;fmt=gif">

 In my opinion, there are three reasons that you may want to maintain an office:

-• Your services and products require an office because of special equipment and machinery and/or the security level of the content.
+• Your services and products require an office because of special equipment and machinery and the security level of the content.

 • You need a professional office to support client meetings – think accountants, lawyers, etc.

 How does long-term telework potentially impact the space needs of these reasons for maintaining an office?
-Here are some considerations.
+I have some considerations for you here.

 Services and Products Require an Office

 I have a friend who works for the Department of Defense.
-His work requires a top-secret security clearance.
-For that reason, he has not been able to work at home during the pandemic.
-The content of his work demands an office to safeguard highly sensitive information.
-The same concept would be true for an auto factory.
+His work requires a top-secret security clearance, so he has not been able to work at home during the pandemic.
+The content of his work demands an office to safeguard susceptible information.
+The same concept would be valid for an auto factory.
 Employees have to come to the factory to use the equipment and machinery.

-For these types of organizations, and there are many – police departments, fire departments, hospitals , labs, military bases, etc. – teleworking will have little impact on the need for space.
-We have recently seen announcements from car manufacturers that their office staff can telework but not their factory employees.
+For these types of organizations, and there are many – police departments, fire departments, hospitals, labs, military bases, etc. – teleworking will have little impact on the need for space.
+We have recently seen car manufacturers announce that staff can telework, not their factory employees.
 So, the bottom line is that there may be some marginal ability to allow teleworking for select administrative or headquarters locations but not for frontline and operational personnel.
 Thus, the opportunity to reduce space through telework is minimal.

 Offices for Client Services

 I know an accountant who has been teleworking during the pandemic.
-She has two small children at home and does her best to keep her client videoconference meetings professional but sometimes, home life and work life conflict.
+She has two small children at home and does her best to keep her client videoconference meetings professional, but sometimes, home life and work-life conflict.
 She explained that she has enjoyed spending more time with her family but misses the office.
-In the office, most of her clients would come to her and she could conduct uninterrupted meetings.
+Most of her clients would come to her in the office, and she could conduct uninterrupted meetings.

-From her standpoint, after the pandemic, it would be great if she could do “heads down” work at her home and then go into the office for coworker and client meetings.
-This approach is being dubbed the “hybrid workplace,” where employees split their time between working at home and in the office.
+From her standpoint, after the pandemic, it would be great if she could do “heads-down” work at home and then go into the office for coworker and client meetings.
+This approach is called the “hybrid workplace,” where employees split their time between working at home and in the office.

-The hybrid workplace represents an ideal situation to blend work and family life, while still maintaining the need for an office.
+The hybrid workplace represents an ideal situation for blending work and family life while still maintaining the need for an office.
 However, the office should be optimized for the functions that employees cannot achieve at home.

-For over a decade, organizations have been transitioning from traditional enclosed offices and assigned workstations to open office environments.
+Organizations have been transitioning from traditional enclosed offices and assigned workstations to open office environments for over a decade.
 The open office has come under much criticism for its noise and lack of privacy.
 However, the one thing that many open offices did correctly was to include flexible space – fewer fixed walls in larger open areas that allow the freedom of reconfiguration.
-Flexibility has been a help during the pandemic as companies have been able to more easily reconfigure office spaces and reposition workstations for social distancing.
+Flexibility has been a help during the pandemic as companies have been able to reconfigure office spaces more efficiently and reposition workstations for social distancing.

 With high anxiety over returning to the workplace, it has been suggested that employers will need to attract employees to return to the workplace.
-To do so successfully, the office should be reconfigured for collaborative experiences with a variety of meeting areas that can be changed and adapted with the social distancing requirements.
+To do so successfully, the office should be reconfigured for collaborative experiences with various meeting areas that can be changed and adapted to the social distancing requirements.
 Another feature is the focus on health and wellness.
-This people-centric approach to design aims to make the office healthier, both physically and mentally, for employees.
-Some examples of office features include germ-resistant surfaces, touchless technologies, incorporating more fresh air, daylighting, designing with natural features in the office (biophilia), etc.
+This people-centric approach to design aims to make the office physically and mentally healthier for employees.
+Some office features include germ-resistant surfaces, touchless technologies, incorporating more fresh air, daylighting, designing with natural features in the office (biophilia), etc.

-Transitioning to the hybrid office will give companies the ability to reduce space – perhaps as much as 40 to 60%.
-This can help businesses save on leases (and offset the cost of reconfiguring the office) and/or sell off excess owned space and facilities.
+Transitioning to the hybrid office will allow companies to reduce space – perhaps as much as 40 to 60%.
+This can help businesses save on leases (and offset the cost of reconfiguring the office) and sell off excess owned space and facilities.

 We worked with a government client that was able to consolidate a campus of five buildings down to three buildings.
 The vacated facilities were then sold.
-Similar opportunities, along with vacating leased space, can help businesses save considerable amounts on their overhead and facilities costs, while providing an attractive post-pandemic office.
+Similar opportunities and vacating leased space can help businesses save considerable amounts on their overhead and facilities costs while providing an attractive post-pandemic office.

 Office as a Tradition

-I fully understand the sentiment of promoting the culture of an organization through its office.
+I fully understand the sentiment of promoting an organization's culture through its office.
 The office contains the message (branding) and artifacts of the business.
-It is the place where employees and clients come to engage in the business of work.
+It is where employees and clients come to engage in the company of work.

 Offices are often a source of pride, especially in prominent locations.
-Living near Washington, DC as I do, it is always impressive to visit a downtown office with sweeping views of the Capital or other national landmarks.
+Living near Washington, DC, as I do, visiting a downtown office with sweeping views of the Capital or other national landmarks is always impressive.

-Despite the tradition, I would encourage all businesses to examine the possibility of transitioning to a hybrid workplace.
+Despite the tradition, I encourage all businesses to consider transitioning to a hybrid workplace.
 Here are several key reasons:

 • Your people, not your space, are your most valuable assets.
 The emerging focus on health and wellness puts people first.
 The pandemic has proven that a productive workforce does not need a large and prominent office.

-• Maintaining a traditional office may lead to a resistance to either change or reconfigure the space.
-New office design will not only focus on health and wellness, it will also focus on integrating technology to promote productivity.
-These “smart workplaces” will lead to new and efficient ways of working for companies that embrace the concept.
+• Maintaining a traditional office may lead to resistance to changing or reconfiguring the space.
+New office design will not only focus on health and wellness but also on integrating technology to promote productivity.
+These “smart workplaces” will lead to new and efficient working methods for companies that embrace the concept.

 • Offices that reduce space will lower overhead costs, which could make their pricing more competitive in the post-pandemic economy.